nrrskinhh/IMS566_GROUP_ASSIGNMENT/README.md

 Project Title: Easton Hotel

-Description: A comprehensive web-based prototype designed to streamline hotel administration tasks, including room inventory management and guest booking tracking.
+Description: A comprehensive web-based prototype designed to manage hotel administration tasks, including room inventory management and guest booking tracking.
 The system features a responsive Emerald theme and real-time data visualization.
+The name Easton was inspired by our eastern location, a place where every stay feels like a fresh start.

 Features Included